nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Usage

-The activity diagram below illustrates the workflow of patient `ListCommand` behaves when executed by a user when they enter `patient list` as a command
+The activity diagram below illustrates the workflow of patient `ListCommand` behaves when executed by a user when they enter `patient list` as a command.

 <img src="images/patient/ListPatientsActivityDiagram.png" width="550" />